 Marble wine bottle holder

-Bottle holders needn’t be a boring wine gift.
+Bottle holders needn't be a boring wine gift.
 There are actually multiple benefits to having one – tables are protected from drip marks and wine-bottle rings, the bottle remains in a spot that can be reached by everybody, and it’s protected in part from spilling.
 Frankly, they can also enhance your tableware collection.
-This smooth, green marble bottle holder would be a simple and stylish table addition.
+This smooth, black marble bottle holder would be a simple and stylish table addition.
 Plus, it would look great holding a chunky candle.